When it comes to effectively managing compliance, the ongoing pandemic has well and truly thrown a spanner in the mix.

 It’s generally well understood that requirements can differ between states.
 As states and territories are impacted to varying degrees, their rules and regulations are ever-changing.
 It can be difficult to keep up with compliance guidelines in one state, let alone manage a business across multiple states or even countries.

-Such complications are almost always there but, in a time when they’re becoming increasingly prevalent, cloud-based systems have become all the more appealing to organisations looking to preserve their continuity.
+Such complications are almost always there but, in a time when they’re becoming increasingly prevalent, cloud-based Integrated Management Systems (IMS) have become all the more appealing to organisations looking to preserve their continuity.

 What is business continuity?